Turning your articles into videos is one of the most effective ways of re-purposing your content.

 YouTube is now the third most visited website on the Internet.

-So, by creating a YouTube channel and turning your articles into videos you’ll be extending your reach in leaps and bounds.
+So, by turning your articles into videos you’ll be tapping into a completely new audience.

 1.3 Become a Real Person

 But there’s nothing like seeing your face and/or hearing your voice.

 Turning your articles into videos will make you much more real to your audience.
 Videos allow you to build confidence in you and your brand in a way that writing simply cannot do.

 Have you ever looked up a YouTube video on Google?